Purchase of commissions in the British Army: Other armies

 During the eighteenth century the purchase of commissions was a common practice in many European armies, although not usually to the same extent as in Britain.
+In Spain, after having enlisted as a midshipman in the Spanish Navy in 1733, Pedro Caro Fontes, the future 2nd Marquis of La Romana, purchased his commission as a lieutenant colonel of a dragoon regiment the following year.

-It had been discontinued for the French infantry in 1758, although retained in the socially more exclusive cavalry until the French Revolution.
+The practice had been discontinued for the French infantry in 1758, although retained in the socially more exclusive cavalry until the French Revolution.
 The Austrian government had attempted to place restrictions on the practice, although it continued informally.
 Only in the Prussian Army was it unknown.
 In Russia, Peter the Great mandated that all officers must start as privates, so the common method was to register an infant scion of a noble family as a private; reporting for service at the age of 15, the boy would already be promoted on seniority to a junior lieutenant or equivalent rank.
 This practice became gradually obsolete during the early 19th century and was formally abolished by the Russian military reforms of 1864.